sedlakp/freeApiApp/README.md

 * Favorite APIs (Persisted in a Realm database)
 * Adding and editing notes to favorited APIs
 * Widget that shows a different random public API every day, tapping on the widget searches for the api in the app
+* Widget that shows number of favorited APIs and most commonly favorited category

 ## App screenshots